 Consider important questions before making a decision, such as how long does a timber fence last, and which wood can extend this lifespan?
 Working with specialists like the experienced timber fencing in Perth at Firm Fencing makes a big difference in ensuring the success of your new timber fence.

 Considering your new timber fencing will have to withstand years of use and harsh elements, it’s worthwhile choosing a durable material.
 From hardwoods and softwoods, to treated and untreated timber, there are plenty of fantastic choices here in WA.

-One of the most popular, and reliable, choices is pine, but the longevity of your fence also depends on the quality of materials, and the reliability of the installation and follow-up processes by proven fencing experts.
+One of the most popular, and reliable, choices is pine, but the longevity of your fence also depends on the quality of materials, and the reliability of the installation and follow-up processes by proven timber fencing experts in Perth.

 Proven as one of the most durable options for timber fencing types, hardwoods like Jarrah, Merbau, and Blackbutt are both sturdy and visually pleasing.
 Offering a unique fence thanks to their incredibly individual texture, pattern, and colour, hardwoods require little maintenance while improving in aesthetic appeal over time as it dries out.

-An added benefit for WA residents is the protection naturally offered by indigenous hardwoods for bushfires and termites, all while providing reliable privacy and security for decades.
+An added benefit for Fencing in WA residents is the protection naturally offered by indigenous hardwoods for bushfires and termites, all while providing reliable privacy and security for decades.

-Pine is the most commonly used softwood for timber fence supplies, with this untreated wood providing an affordable, chemical free alternative that is perfect for the right location.
+Pine is the most commonly used softwood for timber fence supplies in Perth, with this untreated wood providing an affordable, chemical free alternative that is perfect for the right location.